MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 You will be:

 - adding the columns you created in the earlier lab to the view
-- creating a new view for completed projects
+- creating a new view for completed Projects
-- add the funding amount to views
+- adding the funding amount to views
-- editing the lookup view for outcome
+- editing the lookup view for Outcomes
-- adding find columns to the outcome quick find view
+- adding find columns to the Outcomes quick find view
-- configure default view for project outcome
+- configuring default view for Project Outcome
-- change milestone sub-grid on project to editable grid
+- changing Milestone sub-grid on Project to an editable grid
-- restrict views in the app
+- restricting views in the app
-- Enable Dataverse search
+- Enabling Dataverse search

 ## Exercise 1 – Project views